Blaine, Kansas: History

 Since another town was already named Butler City in Kansas, residents decided to rename the town to Blaine after James G. Blaine.
 A railway was built a short time later.
 The rail line that originally ran through Blaine was built as a narrow-gauge railroad called the Kansas Central.
 It was standard-gauged by the Union Pacific and was finally abandoned in 1934.
 Another little railroad was built from Blaine seven miles south to Westmoreland called the Kansas, Southern & Gulf Railway.
 It was later changed to the Westmoreland Interurban Railway and used a touring car and trailer on railroad wheels to move freight.
 It was razed in 1915.

 Although Irish Catholics made up the majority of Blaine and the surrounding area, these people did not exist in cultural isolation.
 The original Irish settlers in Blaine were joined by a few German families throughout the latter part of the 19th century.
 At Blaine's peak, there were approximately 200 people living in the community.
-Today it is around 30, a majority of whom are the descendants of the original settlers.
+It has declined to around 30, a majority of whom are descendants of the original settlers.

 Demographics

 Religion

-Blaine is historically and to this day primarily Catholic.
-In 1881, the first church was completed.
+Blaine was historically, and is still primarily Catholic.
+In 1881, the first church building was completed.
 The church was named St. Columbkille Catholic Church and Mount Calvary cemetery was established in 1885.
 In 1908, a larger red brick gothic-style church was built to replace the previous church.
-It's Knights of Columbus Council was chartered in 1921, and remains active today.
-The church has remained open through parish consolidation has occurred in rural areas.
+Its Knights of Columbus Council was chartered in 1921, and remains active.
+The church has remained open though parish consolidation has occurred in rural areas.
 Weekly Mass is still celebrated, although instead of a resident priest, the parish shares a priest with several other churches in the area.